Article

 1x

-Freelancing has become increasingly popular, with 38% of the U.S. workforce pursuing it in the past year.
-Rather than being a fallback option, many professionals are consciously choosing the freelance lifestyle.
+Freelancing has become increasingly popular, with 50.9% of the U.S. workforce projected to pursue the avenue by 2027.Rather than being a fallback option, many professionals are consciously choosing the freelance lifestyle.
 This preference stems from the enticing benefits and ability to be their own boss.

 If you’re wondering what makes freelancing as a career path so attractive—whether as a side hustle, a part- or full-time job, or even starting a freelance business—you’ve come to the right place.
 While it can take time and hard work, being a successful freelancer has many perks.

-Curious?
+Wondering if the benefits of freelancing outweigh the considerations?
 Read on to discover many of the advantages of being a freelancer.

 1. More freedom

 Becoming a freelancer offers a level of freedom that traditional jobs rarely provide, allowing you to choose projects that align with your interests and goals while setting your own rates—whether per project, by the hour, or as a retainer.
-With control over your schedule and the ability to select projects that align with your passions, freelancing lets you tailor your work environment and routine to fit your lifestyle.
+With control over your own schedule and the ability to select projects that align with your passions, freelancing lets you tailor your work environment and routine to fit your lifestyle.

 2. Flexible hours